ClementJ18/mod.io/README.md

-# ModDB
+# mod.io

-A WIP wrapper for the ModDB API in Python.
+A WIP wrapper for the mod.io API in Python.